FontysVenlo/esd-workshop-expo_esde/workshop_plan.md

 # Plan

 ### Introduction
+* Trivia (questions for everyone) regarding expo
-Information about Expo, its pros and cons, values, implementation.
+* Information about Expo, its pros and cons, values, implementation.

-### Showcas
+### Showcase
 Showcase of Expo capabilities, main reasons why it is beneficial to use it in modern app / web development projects.

 ### Task

+#### List of Expo APIs
+* Camera / Image Picker -> expo-camera / expo-image-picker
+* Audio -> expo-audio
+* Location -> expo-location
+* Sensors -> expo-sensors
+* Haptics -> expo-haptics

-Task for the group to create a mini game / app using Expo.
+Task for the group to create a mini app using certain Expo API.

 ### Conclusion / Summary
 Summary of the information, reflection of activities.